-Check with your lenders about potential deferments.
-Mortgages, institutional loans and vehicle loans can often be deferred or suspended during a crisis.
+- Check with your lenders about deferments: Mortgages, institutional loans and vehicle loans can often be deferred or suspended during a crisis.
 Contact your lenders as soon as possible.

-- Contact FEMA for assistance and funding by calling 800.621.3362 or applying at disasterassistance.gov.
+- Contact FEMA's disaster assistance for help and potential funding.
 Businesses and individuals may be eligible for low-interest disaster loans.

 - Request an advance from your employer or ask if they offer programs to help after a disaster.